fgnt/paderbox/doc/overview.md

    - `paderbox.io.atomic`: Atomic file operations.
 See docstrings for more information.
  - `pb.transform`:
    - `pb.transform.{stft,istft,STFT}`: Functions and class (`STFT`) to calculate the stft and its inverse.
-   - Other transformations we either don't use, or rarely use.
+   - Other transformations we use less frequently (mel filterbanks/MFCCs, ...).
    - `pb.transform.resample_sox`: Resample with `sox` binary
  - `from paderbox.visualization import plot, axes_context`:
    - `plot.{line,scatter}`: Make a line or scatter plot